kevinohara80/nforce/README.md

 ### Force.com Streaming API Support

 **nforce** supports the Force.com Streaming API.
-Connecting to one of your PushTopics is easy using nforce.
+Connecting to one of your channels (PushTopics, Generic Channels, or Platform Events) is easy using nforce.
 Here's how you create a streaming client and subscribe to a PushTopic.

 ```js
 org.authenticate({ username: user, password: pass }, function(err, oauth) {